-21.14.5.
-Using the Indirect Bonding Tray to Place the Brackets
+23.14.5 Using the Indirect Bonding Tray to Place the Brackets

 The user should place the brackets onto the teeth by placing conventional cement onto the bracket pads following the manufacturer's instructions and seat the tray with the brackets into the patient's mouth.
-Excess cement should be removed, and a light cure should be used through the Indirect Bonding Tray.
+Excess cement should be removed, and a light cure should be used via the Indirect Bonding Tray.